deeppatel-68/deeppatel-68/README.md

 # 💫 About Me:
 👋 Hey there!
-I’m **Deep**, a final-year CS + Finance student who thrives at the intersection of tech and creativity.
+I’m **Deep**, a final-year CS + Finance graduate who thrives at the intersection of tech and creativity.
 💡 I turn cool ideas into code — from AI experiments to full-stack apps.
 🚀 Currently exploring the world of machine learning, creative coding, and building smart, useful tools.
 🎯 Let’s innovate, learn, and ship together!